 The unique thing about this session was that a student who had just graduated was assisting the admissions officer and gave his perspective of the school since he was a more recent student.

 I got cozy in the squishy, purple seats and dropped by sunglasses which made the lenses pop out.
 The clatter of the lense was so loud it could have matched the noise of Chicago itself.

 Our official speaker was Aaron Zdawcyzk.
 He is an admissions officer who also travels to Asia & Europe to speak of how fabulous Northwestern is.
-I believe he had just come back from India and is planning to visit Asia & Europe this fall.
+I believe he had just come back from India and is planning to visit Europe & another part of Asia this fall.